PIK-LPJmL/lpjmlkit/paper.md

 "LPJmL" (LPJ with *m*anaged *L*and)) [@bondeau_modelling_2007;
 @rolinski_modeling_2018;@lutz2019simulating; @Porwollik2022cover], and by
 including the nitrogen cycle [@von_bloh_implementing_2018].\
-This allowed for broader, interdisciplinary studies such as the work of
+This facilitated broader, interdisciplinary studies such as the work of
 @gerten_feeding_2020, which answered the question of whether it is possible to feed ten billion people within four planetary boundaries, or studies that implemented features of sustainable agriculture in LPJmL